Textualize/textual-web/README.md

 ### Terminal configuration

+> [!NOTE]
+> Terminals currently work on macOS and Linux only.
+Windows support is planned for a future update.

 You can also add a terminal(s) to the configuration file, in a similar way.

 ```toml
 [terminal.Terminal]
 ```

+This will launch a terminal with your current shell.
+You can also add a `command` value to run a command other than your shell.

 ## Accounts

-In previous examples, the URLS have all contained a random string of digits which will change from run to run.
+In previous examples, the URLS  all contained a random string of digits which will change from run to run.
 If you want to create a permanent URL you will need to create an account.

 To create an account, run the following command: